 We had the pleasure of hosting Wali Shah for two sessions in the fall.
 Both presentations were very well received by students and staff.
 Wali is a gifted presenter who uses his words and poetry to bring important issues to light.
 The writing workshops he did after the events were brilliant!
 His ability to connect with kids and get them to open up and share their narratives through poetry was impressive.
 Throughout the planning process, he was extremely flexible and responsive to our board's needs.
 He is a dynamic speaker and I look forward to continuing to work with him for future board events!
 Shazia Sheikh, Peel District School Board

 Duration: 45-60 mins.

 In his keynote, Wali shares poetry and stories pertaining to contemporary social issues.
 Wali writes on, and speaks to, what matters to students and teachers right now.
 This powerful and informative keynote stems from Wali's personal narrative growing up as a minority, and dealing with bullying, anxiety, and depression as a student.
-Themes: Mental Wellness, Toxic Masculinity, Diversity and Inclusion, Leadership, and Asian Heritage.
+Themes include: Mental Wellness, Toxic Masculinity, Diversity and Inclusion, Leadership, and Asian Heritage.
 This show is intended for grades 4-12.
-Wali shifts this talk depending on his audience, to a focus about embracing leadership and setting an example * Focus on asking good questions * Performance pieces based on relevant and timely issues: BLM, COVID-19, Use of Social Media * Focus on detailed messaging * Extended Q & A JUNIOR (Grades 4-6, & 9-10) * Preparing for a leadership role and following good role models * Performance pieces based on relevant and timely issues: BLM, COVID-19, and the use of social media.
-The presentation is followed up with an opportunity for Q & A
+Wali shifts this talk depending on his audience, to a focus about embracing leadership and setting an example & asking good questions for senior grades, and listening intently and following good examples for junior grades.
+Poetry performance pieces are shared throughout the presentation, and are based on relevant and timely issues such as: BLM, COVID-19, and the use of social media.
+The presentation is followed up with an opportunity for Q & A.